davletovb/neva/README.md

 provide `count_request_tokens` for that model and provider: it receives a sequence of actual role/content messages for chat APIs, or the flattened request string for Gemini, and must include provider framing overhead.
 Set a distinct `counter_id` whenever counting semantics change.
+Custom counters should be nondecreasing as older turns are prepended: Neva uses binary search to find the largest fitting suffix.
+The OpenAI helper is bound to its provider/model at construction, so a Gemini profile cannot use it.

 On each request, Neva keeps a recent contiguous history suffix fitting both the character cap and `input tokens + max_output_tokens <= max_tokens`.